 Why Create and Sell Online Courses?

-In lieu of our collective pandemic-instigated economic dumpster fire, creating and selling online courses has been a golden parachute for people who are under mandatory lockdown and/or unable to find remote work.
+In lieu of our collective pandemic-instigated economic dumpster fire, making the choice to create a course online has been a golden parachute for people who are under mandatory lockdown and/or unable to find remote work.

 In-person learning is dead for the foreseeable future, classrooms are empty, and online courses are a massive opportunity to get ahead for anyone taking them, or creating them.

 For those who buy online courses: Competition for remote jobs became murderously fierce overnight, people in your city and your social circles are looking for online courses to upgrade the skills they offer prospective employers.

 For those who make online courses: Learning how to create and sell online courses is one way to pay the rent, generating a passive income while you sleep, on skills and experience you already have.

 As a course creator and affiliate marketer, I can tell you that there’s nothing quite like waking up to “You’ve got money!” alerts from PayPal.

 As someone who spends between $5k – $12k every few years on online courses, I know that they’re the quickest way to level up or learn a more productive way to do something.